na-na-hi/renget/archive/vpmdcloverpb.md

 >Should something happen to Wooper, Chespin will ignore everything else, even immense fears, to get him back.
 >Other guild members trick Wooper into repeating memes, with the promise that the phrases are "human detectors"

 >Together, Chespin and Wooper form Team Cozy.
-The treasures they seek are more mundane things such as comfy blankets, tasty foods, and pretty much anything that helps one relax.
+While they may bring in an outlaw every now and then, the main focus of their adventures are more mundane things such as comfy blankets, tasty foods, and pretty much anything that helps one relax.

 ###Mindy
 >A Mew that was found knocked out on the side of the road by Chespin and Wooper